PMBoK project definition

 Processes make only a part of an area knowledge.

-The processual knowledge is a dynamic knowledge describing
+processual knowledge is a dynamic knowledge describing the way of

-information describing objects present in given area, and its attributes.
+present in given area, and its attributes.
+For instance

 may be three levels of detail of knowledge description: